MacroPower/macropower.github.io/content/posts/linkerd-multicluster-without-a-public-ip-addr.md

 ## The Basics

-One thing that was not immediately clear to me, when I was following the multi-cluster setup docs for the first time, was how services are mirrored bi-directionally between clusters.
-The docs give examples of how to link a theoretical "east" cluster to a "west" cluster, which can be done via this
+One thing that was not immediately clear to me, when I was following the [multi-cluster setup docs][multi-cluster] for the first time, was how services are mirrored bi-directionally between clusters.
+The docs give examples of how to link a theoretical "east" cluster to a "west" cluster, which can be done via this command:
-command:

 ```bash
 linkerd --context=east multicluster link --cluster-name east |